avabrooks/WineSorter/README.md

 ## How it works

-- **Reading the file** — [SheetJS](https://sheetjs.com/) parses the uploaded `.xlsx`/`.csv` into a plain array of row objects.
+- **Reading the file**: [SheetJS](https://sheetjs.com/) parses the uploaded `.xlsx`/`.csv` into a plain array of row objects.
-- **The prompt parser** — a JavaScript function lowercases the prompt and runs it through a series of checks:
+- **The prompt parser**:  a JavaScript function lowercases the prompt and runs it through a series of checks:
-  - Country / Type / Grape / Region — matched against the *actual unique values* found in your data, not a hardcoded list.
+  - Country / Type / Grape / Region matched against the *actual unique values* found in your data, not a hardcoded list.
 Color synonyms are recognized too (e.g. "rosé", "pink", "bubbly", "sweet").
   - Price: patterns like "under $30", "over $50", "between $20 and $40".
   - Rating: patterns like "rated above 95", "over 90 points", "90+ points".
   - Vintage: patterns like "after 2018", "before 2015", or a bare 4-digit year.
   - Sort: patterns like "sorted by price", "cheapest first", "highest rated first", "newest first".
-- **Rendering + export** — matching rows are redrawn into the table; the download button hands the current filtered array back to SheetJS to write a new `.xlsx`.
+- **Rendering + export**: matching rows are redrawn into the table; the download button hands the current filtered array back to SheetJS to write a new `.xlsx`.

 ### Food pairing / occasion / style dictionary

 Some phrases don't map to anything literally in the spreadsheet such as "goes with white fish," "for a celebration," "budget-friendly."
 For these, there's a hand-written dictionary (`PAIRING_DICTIONARY` in the script) of keyword → suggestion mappings, covering three categories:

-- **Food pairings** — fish/seafood, shellfish, sushi, steak/red meat, lamb, pork, chicken, turkey, pasta, pizza, spicy food, BBQ, cheese, chocolate/dessert, salad, mushroom/earthy dishes.
+- **Food pairings** : fish/seafood, shellfish, sushi, steak/red meat, lamb, pork, chicken, turkey, pasta, pizza, spicy food, BBQ, cheese, chocolate/dessert, salad, mushroom/earthy dishes.
-- **Occasions/mood** — celebration, summer/patio, cozy/winter, date night, brunch, gift/splurge, budget-friendly.
+- **Occasions/mood** : celebration, summer/patio, cozy/winter, date night, brunch, gift/splurge, budget-friendly.
-- **Style descriptors** — light/crisp, bold/full-bodied, smooth/mellow, sweet, dry, fruity.
+- **Style descriptors** : light/crisp, bold/full-bodied, smooth/mellow, sweet, dry, fruity.

 Each entry suggests candidate Type/Grape values (or a price ceiling / rating floor), matched against whatever values actually exist in your data.
 These only fill in gaps, if the prompt already says "red" or names a grape directly, that always wins over an inferred suggestion.